maxfriedmann/cypress-cucumber-preprocessor/docs/diagnostics.md

 The intention here being that whatever flags you use to run `cypress run` can also be consumed by the executable to give appropriate diagnostics.

-> :warning:	This feature is especially experimental, it's subject to change anytime and is not considered under semver.

 ## Limitations

 In order to obtain structured information about step definitions, these files are resolved and evaluated in a Node environment.
 This environment differs from the normal Cypress environment in that it's not a browser environment and Cypress globals are mocked and imitated to some degree.